 - Develop healthy eating habits and regular exercise to strengthen your overall health and increase the chances of better and faster recovery from injuries or sickness.

-- Practice forgiveness – Nelson Mandela said: “When I walked out of the gate I knew that if I continued to hate these people I was still in prison.”
+- Practice forgiveness – Nelson Mandela said: “When I walked out of the gate, I knew that I was still in prison if I continued to hate these people.”
 Forgiveness is a necessary attitude to build resilience and not an alternative.

 - Invest in people and relationships that are supportive and encourage you to get through hard times.

 - Commit to routines – establish priorities and stay with it even when things are out of control.
-For instance mapping your day, being aware of the cost of the wasted time, performing tasks that are integral to your goals will weed out the act of procrastination.
-As your actions become your habits, you are able to restrain impulses and become less reliant on motivation and take responsibility to move forward.
-“Foolish are those who…have no aim to which they can direct every impulse and, indeed, every thought.” – Marcus Aurelius
+For instance, mapping your day, being aware of the cost of the wasted time, performing tasks that are integral to your goals will weed out the act of procrastination.
+As your actions become your habits, you can restrain impulses and become less reliant on motivation and take responsibility to move forward.
+“Foolish are those who…have no aim to which they can direct every impulse and, indeed, every thought.” – Marcus Aurelius.

 - Have back up plans